UFC 157: Background

 The headline bout between Ronda Rousey and Liz Carmouche was the first-ever women's fight in UFC history.
 The two fought in the newly created 135-pound bantamweight division for the UFC Women's Bantamweight Championship.
 Rousey was the defending champion, as she was awarded the championship at a UFC on Fox: Henderson vs. Diaz pre-event press conference on December 6, 2012, prior to which she was the Strikeforce Women's Bantamweight Champion.

 Manny Gamburyan was expected to face Chad Mendes at the event; however, Gamburyan was forced out of the bout with a thumb and elbow injury.
 Mendes was then pulled from the card as a suitable replacement could not be found on short notice.
 As a result, the bout between Court McGee and Josh Neer was promoted to the main card.

+Former SuperBrawl, ICON Sport and EliteXC middleweight champion and Strikeforce middleweight title challenger Robbie Lawler made his return to UFC since UFC 50, facing Josh Koscheck in the welterweight division.
+This is also Lawler's first fight at welterweight since UFC 47.

 At the weigh-ins, Nah-Shon Burrell came into his bout with Yuri Villefort heavy, weighing in at 175.8 lb.
 Villefort had already agreed in advance to a catchweight bout and received a portion of Burrell's purse.

 15,525 people purchased tickets to watch the event at the arena, and there were 450,000 pay-per-view buys.